MyTurn-OpenSource/pyturn/DESIGN.md

 I will be using `httpsession` and `talksession`, or something similar, to disambiguate the two meanings.

+## Layout

+### Discussion page

+When the talksession starts, the top left of the page should show "Waiting for New Speaker" only.
+Once someone starts speaking, the line below should start showing time remaining; `myturnb` shows that number rounded down (e.g. for one minute shows 00:00:59).
+Then when a speaker is active, the top line reads "Current speaker is `speakername`".
+At the middle of the page is the `My Turn` button.

+### Report page

+At the end of a talksession, the app should automatically switch to the report page.
+It has two centered columns, with headers "Name" and "Elapsed Time".

+### Other design notes

+At the bottom center of the Discussion and Report pages should be `Home` | `Discussion` | `Report`, links which show the Join page, the Discussion page, and the Report page.

 John Comeau <jc@unternet.net>, first draft 2017-07